moskalyk/fog-fax/README.md

 # fog-fax

-playing sound frequecies from a +/- scaled waveform summated from a cognitioners blueberry devices, and visualized via a circular waveform
+playing sound frequecies from a +/- scaled waveform summated from a cognitioners blueberry devices, played via audio and visualized via a circular waveform

-similiar to the 'Facsimile' where you hear a sound as dial up, with this module you dial in and light wavefrom communications
+similiar to the 'Facsimile' where you hear a sound as dial up, with this module you dial in with light spectral wavefrom communications

 we might be able to tune into our collective vibes via visualization outputted distributed as NFTs